AratoAi/arato-python-sdk/README.md

 First, ensure you have your Arato API key.
 You can pass it directly to the client or set it as an environment variable named `ARATO_API_KEY`.

+You can generate a new API key [here](https://app.arato.ai/settings/token_management)

 ### Synchronous Client

 ```python